JLCR/Deep_RL_Unity_Navigation/report.md

 ![trained](Media/UnityEnvTrained.gif)

 ## Ideas for future work
-**Rainbow*,
+**Rainbow**, investigate the three extensions not implemented in this project: Multi-step bootstrap targets, Distributional DQN and Noisy DQN Additions that might improve the algorithm.

 **Agent57**, the first deep reinforcement learning agent to obtain a score that is above the human baseline on all 57 Atari 2600 games.
 Agent57 combines an algorithm for efficient exploration with a meta-controller that adapts the exploration and long vs. short-term behaviour of the agent.
 Agent57 is also a distributed RL agent that decouples the data collection and the learning processes.